aschober/vinyl-cast/README.md

 <img src="https://cloud.githubusercontent.com/assets/3988421/25034113/e0cbc72e-20a9-11e7-8be4-b42e6c410c8e.png" width="530">

 # Get Streaming
+With the app installed and hardware setup:
+- open the app
+- select a `Recording Device` (should see your USB audio input device in dropdown if connected) - default: `Auto select`
+- select a `Local Playback Device` (if you want to hear the recorded audio on the Android-device speakers or USB output device)  - default: `None`
+- select a `Stream Encoding` to adjust how much network bandwidth is used when streaming audio: WAV (lossless but more network bandwidth) or ADTC AAC (lossy but much less network bandwidth) - default: `WAV`
-With the app installed and hardware setup, open the app and tap the vinyl record image to select a Chromecast device and begin streaming.
+- tap the vinyl record image to begin audio recording & streaming
+- tap the Cast button to begin streaming to a Cast-enabled device

-The vinyl record image will rotate to signify that the app is actively streaming audio.
+The vinyl record image will rotate to signify that the app is actively recording and streaming audio.

 Tap the record again to stop the stream or access controls via the Android rich notification.

-Note there is about a 3 sec delay in the audio stream from the record player to Chromecast speakers most likely due to buffering of the audio stream by the Chromecast device.
+Note there is about a 3-10 sec delay in the audio stream from the record player to a Cast-enabled device due to buffering of the audio stream by the Cast-enabled device.

 # Dev Notes

-#### Gracenote SDK for Music ACR
-The Gracenote SDK is used to perform music ACR.
-You will need to provide your own `Client ID` and `Client Tag` in `MusicRecognizer.java`.
-This can be obtained by signing up and creating an app at the [Gracenote Developer](https://developer.gracenote.com/gnsdk) site.

 #### Audio Conversion
 The app converts the raw 16 bit PCM stereo audio data captured from the USB sound card at a sample rate of 48kHz to an AAC LC 192kbps encoded stream with ADTS headers which is sent via HTTP 1.1 chunked transfer encoding.